23rd Street (Manhattan): East 23rd Street

-A large hospital run by the Veterans Health Administration, the Manhattan Campus of the VA NY Harbor Healthcare System, is located at 423 East 23rd Street, near the northeast corner of the intersection with First Avenue.
+On the block between First and Second Avenues, the north side of the street is occupied by East Midtown Plaza, a co-op apartment complex that part of the redevelopment resulting from the Bellevue South Urban Renewal Project in the late 1960s.
+The northeast corner of the intersection with First Avenue is occupied by 400 First Avenue, which was built in the 1930s for the Institute for the Crippled and Disabled.
+To its east is a large hospital run by the Veterans Health Administration, the Margaret Cochran Corbin Campus of the VA New York Harbor Healthcare System.

 Near 23rd Street's eastern end is the Asser Levy Public Baths.
 Built at the beginning of the 20th century, the baths were named after Asser Levy, one of the city's first Jewish settlers.
 In 1980, the baths were added to the National Register of Historic Places.

+On the south side of East 23rd between First Avenue and Avenue C, Peter Cooper Village was one of MetLife's experiments in middle-income community building until it was bought by Tishman Speyer.
+Peter Cooper Village was a sister project to MetLife's Stuyvesant Town, which was built across 20th Street to the south.

 Stuyvesant Cove Park is located across FDR Drive, along the East River coast.
 Stretching south to 18th Street, the 2 acre public space is built on the site of a concrete plant and parking lot.
 The street ends at the New York Skyports Seaplane Base, which opened in 1962.
 The seaplane base, which is part of a marina, also contains a parking lot whose entrance and exit is located at the eastern end of 23rd Street.

-On the south side of East 23rd between First Avenue and Avenue C, Peter Cooper Village was one of MetLife's experiments in middle-income community building until it was bought by Tishman Speyer.
-Peter Cooper Village was a sister project to MetLife's Stuyvesant Town, which was built across 20th Street to the south.

 The east end of the street, the East River.
 The New York Skyports Seaplane Base is the last building on the east end of 23rd.